GeorgeRaymond98/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+    React is a a libary React.js solves problems of better handling of dynamic data for faster response times (From Google)

 - [ ] What does it mean to _think_ in react?

+    Everything are componenets so thinking about componenets more often.
+Also componenet hierarchies

 - [ ] Describe state.

+    How componenets are being used.

 - [ ] Describe props.

+    props are like parameters similar to  pure JavaScript.
+Props are variables passed to it by its parent component.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+     A function that trys to modify anything outside its scope.

 ## Project Set Up